 - The ball of the foot is inherently susceptible to blister development due to its skin properties, bone structure and important biomechanical functions.

 - Taping, cushioned insoles and an ENGO blister patch must be tried.
-This will prevent the majority of ball of foot blisters.
+And don’t forget calf stretches.
+These strategies will prevent the majority of ball of foot blisters.

 - Consult a podiatrist if you continue to get blisters in this area so they can assess your foot structure and function and find the root cause of your sore balls of feet.
-With your consent, they will implement the best possible blister care and prevention for your feet.
+They can advise on the best possible blister care and prevention for your feet.